apache/flink/docs/dev/connectors/streamfile_sink.md

 Avro writer factories and their associated documentation can be found in the [AvroWriters]({{ site.javadocs_baseurl }}/api/java/org/apache/flink/formats/avro/AvroWriters.html) class.

-For creating customized Avro writers like enabling compression, users need to create the `AvroWriterFactory` with a custom implementation of the [AvroBuilder]({{ site.javadocs_baseurl }}/api/java/org/apache/flink/formats/avro/AvroBuilder.html) interface.

 To use the Avro writers in your application you need to add the following dependency:

 {% highlight xml %}